dotnet/runtime/docs/installer/building/windows-instructions.md

 ## CMake

-The Core-Setup repo build has been validated using CMake 3.6.3
+The Core-Setup repo build has been validated using CMake 3.6.3.
+If using Visual Studio 2019, then at least CMake 3.14 is required.

 - Install [CMake](http://www.cmake.org/download) for Windows.
 - Add its location (e.g. C:\Program Files (x86)\CMake\bin) to the PATH environment variable.